 Many people think of ventilation as just opening a window.
 Modern ventilation is a precisely engineered system.
 It is the controlled movement of air between the inside and outside of your home.
 Its main purpose is to replace stale, polluted indoor air with fresh, clean outdoor air.

-This air exchange has a direct impact on your energy bills.
 Modern Australian homes are built to be well-sealed.
 Insulation and draft-proofing are standard.
 These features are great for stopping heat from entering in summer or escaping in winter.
 They also create a problem.
 They trap air inside your home.

 This trapped air accumulates heat, moisture, and pollutants.
 In summer, the sun beats down on your roof.
 This heat gets trapped in your roof cavity and radiates down into your living spaces.
 Your home becomes a hotbox.
 Your air conditioner must run constantly to fight this trapped heat.
 It uses a large amount of electricity to do so.

 In winter, the problem is moisture.
-Daily activities like cooking, showering, and even breathing release litres of water vapor into the air.
+Daily activities like cooking, showering, and even breathing release litres of water vapour into the air.
 In a sealed home, this moisture has nowhere to go.
 Damp air is much harder and more expensive to heat than dry air.
 Your heater works overtime, consuming more energy to make you feel warm.

 Effective ventilation solves both of these problems.
 It creates pathways for trapped heat and moisture to escape.
 By removing these burdens, ventilation allows your heating and cooling systems to work more efficiently.
 They run less often and use less power.
 The result is a more comfortable home and lower energy bills.

-What Ventilation Does for Your Home in Summer?
+What Ventilation Does for Your Home in Summer

 Summer in Australia means dealing with intense heat.
 A large portion of your electricity bill during these months comes from air conditioning.
 Ventilation offers a passive way to cool your home.
 It reduces the need for constant air conditioner use.